David-Lee23/canvas_to_SMS/README.md

-# Canvas Assignment Notifier Bot (Telegram Version)
+# Canvas Assignment Notifier Bot (AI Telegram Version)

 This script connects to the Canvas LMS API to fetch upcoming assignments, uses a local AI model (via Ollama) to estimate completion times and summarize descriptions, and delivers notifications via a Telegram bot.
 It supports both scheduled daily summaries and on-demand checks using bot commands, including the ability to request detailed information about specific assignments.